 Buffalo, NY– This World No Tobacco Day, when it comes to in-store tobacco advertising, Buffalo-area youth want to send a clear message to cigarette makers: “We’ve seen enough!”

 Recruiting “replacement smokers,” also known as kids, is a building block for big tobacco’s marketing strategy.
 Recent surveys have shown that kids are consistently targeted by flashy cigarette advertising in local stores.
 On May 31, local teens joined together at Clarence High School to raise awareness about this deadly influence.

-“Teens are tired of turning a blind eye to deadly in-store advertising,” said Anthony Billoni, Director of the Erie-Niagara Tobacco-Free Coalition, which is based at Roswell Park Cancer Institute (RPCI).
+“Teens are tired of turning a blind eye to deadly in-store advertising,” said Anthony Billoni, Director of the Erie-Niagara Tobacco-Free Coalition, which is based at Roswell Park Comprehensive Cancer Center (Roswell Park).
 “This is about standing up to these giant, cancer-causing corporations and letting them know young people aren’t going to be pushed into a lifelong tobacco addiction.”

 As part of World No Tobacco Day, more than 30 students from Clarence High School along with young people from Kenmore West High School, the Amherst Youth Consortium and Reality Check gathered for the event.
 The students wanted to send a message that dangerous tobacco marketing should be removed from stores where kids shop.

 “We were honored to host this year’s event and give the students of Clarence High the opportunity to demonstrate positive community involvement,” said Kenneth Smith, Principal of Clarence High School.
 “It is also imperative that, as educators and parents, we too become aware and understand the impact that tobacco products promotion has on our youth.”